FAIRmat-NFDI/nomad-distro-template/README.md

 ## Commit the Changes and Run the Workflows

-Ones the merge conflict is resolved you should add the changes and commit them
+Once the merge conflict is resolved you should add the changes and commit them

 ```
 git add -A